B-kash/text_to_qr/README.md

-# Note → QR
+# Text → QR

-A tiny, offline-friendly Note to QR generator and scanner.
+A tiny, offline-friendly Text to QR generator and scanner.
 No tracking, no backend.
 Works by generating QR codes locally and decoding them via your camera or uploaded images.

 ## Features